SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/reference/al_document.md

 class ALDocument(DADict)
 ```

-An opinionated collection of typically three attachment blocks:
+An opinionated dictionary of attachment blocks.
+Typically there are three:
-1. The final version of a document, at typical key &quot;final&quot;
+1. The final version of a document with a signature.
+Use key=&quot;final&quot; as an argument in a method.
-2. The preview version of a document, at typical key &quot;preview&quot;
+2. The preview version of a document with no signature.
+Use key=&quot;preview&quot; as an argument in a method.
-3. An addendum of a document, at the attribute `addendum`
+3. An addendum of a document contained in the attribute `addendum`.
+E.g. `my_doc.addendum`.

 Each form that an interview generates will get its own ALDocument object.